eleanor-em/ccc/README.md

 # The ℂ Programming Language
-It's a language where the only type is "complex number" and "matrix of complex numbers".
+It's a language where the only types are "complex number" and "matrix of complex numbers".
 In particular, this means you cannot compare values except for exact equality.
 Good luck.

 ## What?
 This project implements (a subset of) the ℂ programming language.
 Some sample files are located in `examples/`.
 The Cargo project produces LLVM IR and dumps it in `out/`, then executes it with a JIT.
 To fully compile source code: